kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 #### Summary
 :pill: Tips:
-1. Shutdown hooks should be thread-safel;
+1. Shutdown hooks should be thread-safe;
 2. They should not make assumptions about the state of the application (such as whether other services have shut down already or all normal threads have completed) or about why the JVM is shutting down, and must therefore be coded extremely defensively;
 3. They should exit as quickly as possible.